 How Relationship Mapping Can Drive GTM and Growth Strategy

 Relationship Mapping is often thought of as a sales-driven activity.
-You put the key decision-makers you’re going to engage into a slide deck or a spreadsheet and consider that the end of your mapping.
+It’s hard to understand the ROI of relationship mapping, how it impacts GTM and growth strategy, etc. You put the key decision-makers you’re going to engage into a slide deck or a spreadsheet and consider that the end of your mapping.
 This “map” rarely comes back to mind.
 You often leave that effort, data, and knowledge at the bottom of your Google Drive or Microsoft OneDrive.
 You may call out who reports to who.
 However, there’s minimal information provided that helps the sales team tackle the account and win the deal.

 This exercise typically involves documenting the organizational hierarchy of contacts, their support level, and other information about each contact.
 One major problem with this approach is that the data is unkept.
 You likely look at it a few times a year instead of using it actively to drive strategy and growth!
 Literally, the reason we wrote this blog.